xiaochuanle/Z-Calling/README.md

 Optional: Mapping filtered BAM to a reference fasta file pbmm2 align REF FilteredBAM FilteredMappingBAM --preset CCS --sort
 ```
-Once compilation is complete, the executables (such as z-calling-base and z-bam2txt) will be located in the build/ directory.
-Optionally: Add Z-Calling/build to your APTH.

 ### Z-calling for base and read
 #### Running MLP module